 A charity cyclist has made an emotional bid to recover six specialist bikes that were stolen from her home in Orrell, Wigan.
 The bikes were stolen from the owner’s garage at around 2.30am on 12 December 2015.
+The owner asserted that all the bikes had a bike lock on them, the night before they were stolen.

 The victim and her husband had been planning on using the bikes to compete in several charity events this year, including the Bradford Youth Exchange.
 To date, none of the bikes have been recovered.